bionumerix/bnxFortran/README.md

 Currently, the following *Fortran* algorithms are wrapped and can be called from C/C++ source code within other packages (`src`) source code:

-  - `nnls`: the Lawson-Hanson NNLS implemention of non-negative least squares written by CL Lawson & RJ Hanson (1995) with modifications by KM Mullen & IHM van Stokkum (CRAN [nnls](https://cran.r-project.org/web/packages/nnls/index.html)).
+  - `nnls`: the Lawson-Hanson NNLS implementation of non-negative least squares written by CL Lawson & RJ Hanson (1995) with modifications by KM Mullen & IHM van Stokkum (CRAN [nnls](https://cran.r-project.org/web/packages/nnls/index.html)).